 Foreign exploration for ALB was initiated in March 2006 and a 4 week expedition located ALB in Jamaica, Puerto Rico, St. Thomas, St. John, Veracruz, and Yucatan.
 ALB was not found in Barbados, Trinidad, or Tobago.
 Specimens have been received from Texas and material has been received for analyses from St. Kitts and French Guyana.
 Material from Cuba has been requested.
-In countries where ALB was found, thousands of ALB eggs on avocado leaves were shipped to the UC Riverside Insectary and Quarantine facility.
+In addition to exploration in eastern areas of Mexico, the central highlands and west coast regions of Mexico were surveyed for ALB.
+ALB was very common on avocados along the west coast of Mexico, and to the best of our knowledge, these records may be the first "official" collections of ALB along the west coast of Mexico.
+ALB populations were very rare in high altitude extremely xeric locations, but they did exist, suggesting that this pest may have a broader tolerance for cold dry conditions than previously suspected.
+ALB was found, thousands of ALB eggs on avocado leaves were shipped to the UC Riverside Insectary and Quarantine facility.
 No parasitoids emerged from shipped material.
 This may have occurred because prospecting was conducted at the wrong time of year.
 Because ALB nymphs successfully hatched from eggs in quarantine, shipping was not considered a problem.
 Adult ALB collected during foreign exploration was used for the genotyping project.
-No foreign exploration has been conducted in 2007 because of budget cuts due to the freeze.